marrink-lab/martini-workshop/03_membranes_and_vesicles/tutorial.md

 ...

-## .TSI file format
+## `.tsi` file format

-The following shows a part of a .tsi file with all necessary keywords highlighted in bold.
-Every .tsi file starts with a line calling version 1.1 of TS2CG.
+The following shows a part of a `.tsi` file with all necessary keywords highlighted in bold.
+Every `.tsi` file starts with a line calling version 1.1 of TS2CG.
 The next line defines the box size (x, y, and z) of the system in nm.
 The next three sections describe the TS mesh.
 Each section starts with a keyword (vertex, triangle and inclusion) and their corresponding number.
 Here, we have 130 vertices (the numbering starts from 0).
 Each vertex has an index and a position in x, y and z (in nm).
 Additionally, a vertex can have a domain id, e.g., vertices 1, 126 and 127 belong to domain 1.
 The default domain is 0.
 The 130 vertices are connected via 256 triangles.
 Again, every triangle has an index (starting from 0) and is defined by the vertices the triangle connects, i.e. triangle 0 connects vertices 11, 55 and 43.
-Furthermore, a .tsi file can have a (protein) inclusion section.
+Furthermore, a `.tsi` file can have a (protein) inclusion section.
 Here, there are three inclusions from two different types.
 Again, each inclusion has an index.
 The index is followed by the inclusion type (here: type 1 for inclusions 0 and 1, type 2 for inclusion 2) and the corresponding vertex index.
 The last two (floating point) numbers describe a unit two dimensional vector (sum of both numbers must be one!) which defines the orientation of the inclusion with respect to the bilayer normal.

 ```
 **version 1.1**